larsreed/testdata/README.md

 * `Chars(seq)`

 ### Doubles
 returns doubles from the entire range.
-The only special method is `step(Double)` to define step size for sequences
+The only special method is `step(Double)` to define step size for sequences, as for `Ints`, a negative step means starting at max.

 Apply methods: `Double()`